Uberi/Arduino-HardwareBLESerial/README.md

 For BLE UART, you'll usually need a special app that supports interfacing over UART.
 For iOS devices, here's my review of various available options:

 * [Bluefruit LE Connect](https://apps.apple.com/us/app/bluefruit-connect/id830125974): the best UART console I've tried.
 Scans quickly, connects quickly, and console is decently easy to use.
-The only complaint would be that each line that you send is truncated to 20 bytes (see note below).
 However, it doesn't support setting up dedicated buttons that send common commands.
 * [nRF Toolbox](https://apps.apple.com/us/app/nrf-toolbox/id820906058): another app with a UART console, but a bit harder to connect to a peripheral than Bluefruit LE Connect.
 Does support dedicated buttons for quick access to common commands, which is nice.
 * [LightBlue Explorer](https://apps.apple.com/us/app/lightblue-explorer/id557428110): like BLE Hero, it also only supports managing BLE CHaracteristics, but it is the easiest to use option
 * [nRF Connect](https://apps.apple.com/us/app/nrf-connect/id1054362403?ls=1): a good choice for managing BLE characteristics, the UI is a little bit unintuitive but it is quite a complete solution.
 However, it doesn't support UART that well, though in theory you can directly edit the RX/TX characteristics to interface with UART.